Why carry an IDP while driving in Iran?

 Iran is a land with rich history and culture that many tourist destinations are part of the UNESCO World Heritage.
 These stops demonstrate the country's religion, rituals, and traditions where many visitors can learn all about it.
 But if you aren't that interested in the country's history, there are plenty of restaurants where they offer delicious local foods for you to try and munch on.
 Also, remember that all driving directions have tolls, so it would be best to have some pocket money when driving at each destination.

 Driving to these destinations is the best way to get to each destination at your own time and pace.
-To drive to these destinations, you would need an International Driver's Permit for Iran that's updated since an expired will have no use to anyone.
-You can apply for an International Driver's Permit for Iran on the website to have it processed quicker and faster.
-All you need is your valid driver's license, passport size photo, and your credit card for the payment to register for an IDP, and if you have any questions, the customer service is always available 24/7.
+To drive to these destinations, you would need an International Driving License for Iran that's updated since an expired will have no use to anyone.
+You can apply for an International Driving License for Iran on the International Drivers Association's website to have it processed quicker and faster.
+To get your driving permit, all you need is your valid driving license, a passport size photo, and a credit card for the payment to register for an IDP.
+If you have any questions, the customer service is always available 24/7.

 Persepolis is located at the foot of Kuh-e Rahmat (Mountain of Mercy), which Darius I found in 518 B.C.
 It was once the Achaemenid Empire's capital and is known as the Gem of Achaemenid since it sets in urban planning, architecture, construction technology, and art.
 Now, it is part of the World's Greatest Archaeological Sites, and it's incomparable to other archaeological sites, not to mention that it has a unique civilization.